erasmus-without-paper/ewp-specs-api-course-replication/README.md

  * Servers MAY ignore the `modified_since` parameter completely, and *always* respond with the full list of course IDs.
-If, for some reason, the server cannot reliably identify when courses are updated, then it's better to include all the courses for every request.
+If, for some reason, the server cannot reliably identify when courses are updated, then it's even *better* to do so.

- * Servers MAY cache the response, but if they do, then they MUST do it in a way which will allows the clients to receive all the changes in a standard, predictable way (though with a delay).
+ * Servers MAY cache the response (so that it will be generated faster for the next client), but if they do, then they MUST do it in a way which will allow the clients to receive all the changes in a standard, predictable way (though with a delay).

    For example, if you want to cache the response for 24 hours, then such cached response MUST also include all courses modified since 24 hours